621 CRW holds Commander's Call

-U.S. Air Force Col. Jason Herring, left middle, 621st Contingency Response Wing commander, salutes before a commander's call on Travis Air Force Base, California, October 18, 2023.
+U.S. Air Force Capt.
+Tessa Vician, 821st Contingency Response Support Squadron logistics readiness commander, shares her personal story during a commander's call at the Global Readiness Deployment Center on Travis Air Force Base, California, Oct.
+18, 2023.
 The purpose of the commander's call was to recognize recent star performers, talk about what it means to be "SOF-like", answer questions from Airmen and listen to Airmen's stories about the impact of helping agencies in their lives.
 (U.S. Air Force photo by Staff Sgt.
 Scott Warner)

 |Date Taken: